-by Freddy J. Nager, Founder of Atomic Tango LLC + Kind of a Young Professor
+by Freddy Tran Nager, Founder of Atomic Tango + Kind of a Young Professor

 Dear Young Professor:

 Congratulations, you’ve been hired by a Top 20 business school… well, it WAS a Top 20 business school, but you know how these things go.
 So let’s just say, congrats, you’ve got a job with health insurance!